haraka/Haraka/docs/Plugins.md

   on things like greylisting which uses client, sender and recipient information etc.

+* hmail.todo.notes

+  Available on any outbound hook that passes `hmail` as a function parameter.
+  This is the same object as 'connection.transaction.notes', so anything you store in the transaction notes is automatically available in the outbound functions here.

 All of these notes are simply a Javascript object underneath - so you use them like a simple key/value store e.g.